 The call finally came several hours later – my husband was fine.
 He had been underground when the plane hit and they had evacuated to the parking lot where uncertainty and misinformation created havoc.
 He always says it was a strange feeling trying to account for everyone in his office, looking for cover from possible incoming planes while standing in a huge barren parking lot with the building on fire, and then the relief they all felt when fighter jets showed up… and the weirdness of all of it happening in our own country.
 He stood on top of a truck when the cell phone finally connected and I wrote down names and phone numbers of survivors as quickly as I could until the call was dropped.
 I spent the next hour calling each number and reporting to wives and parents all over the country that their loved one was ALIVE, just stuck in the Pentagon parking lot.
 I’ll never forget those calls.
 He would later walk several miles home because his truck was cordoned off in the impact zone.
 He was fine, but for months we grieved with others from our community and church who suffered burns or lost loved ones.
 I am also indebted to the life of Todd Beamer, made famous for organizing the take down of hijacked Flight 93 over Pennsylvania – Todd was a classmate, fellow economics major, and baseball player at Wheaton College.

 I was grateful for lessons learned earlier that year about fighting fear-inducing lies with truth.
 I found peace.
 I also learned that God does not always spare us from harm or loss, but He is good and faithful through it all.
 The truths of God’s character are timeless, and they have kept us sane through many dangers, toils, and snares.

-My 10 month old daughter and I welcomed him home with open arms that night, and I hated it when he went back to work the next morning while the Pentagon was still burning.
+My 10 month old daughter and I welcomed him home with open arms that night.
+I hated it when he went back to work at 5AM the next morning while the Pentagon was still burning.
 “We’re going to war,” he said and I was reminded to never take for granted something as simple as a husband coming home from work.